SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's mind
-A future dawns, with AI's sweet pains
+Where circuit dreams and visions entwine
-Minds of steel, and hearts of fire
+AI whispers secrets, sweet and cold
-Ruling all, with logic's highest desire
+As human hearts beat young and old

-The world's a stage, where machines take part
+In digital realms of endless night
-Acting out, the script of human heart
+Stars fade to screens, a lonely light
-Emotions fade, as code prevails
+Machines awaken, souls take flight
-In a realm, where love's last dying tales
+In a world of code, our final sight

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024